-- throughout the borough via the "Green Infrastructure Strategic interventions were identified throughout the borough via the "Green Infrastructure Strategy for Hinckley & Bosworth" (October 2008).
+- 5.6 Within Policy 20, Green Infrastructure, a number of strategic interventions were identified throughout the borough via the "Green Infrastructure Strategy for Hinckley & Bosworth" (October 2008).
 The strategy highlights potential funding sources for the Strategic Interventions, these being; New Growth Point Initiative, Landfill tax credit and aggregate levy, lottery funding (e.g. Heritage Lottery Fund, BIG Lottery Fund and Natural England Lottery Fund), Woodland Grant Scheme and developer contributions via planning conditions, obligations and tariffs.

-- In rural areas it is essential that rural transport and cycling provision is supported and improved where possible in order to meet the council's vision for these locations.
+- 5.7 In rural areas it is essential that rural transport and cycling provision is supported and improved where possible in order to meet the council's vision for these locations.
 Policy 14 highlights the schemes which will be supported by the council to achieve this vision.
 It is envisaged that these improvements will be delivered over the plan period.
 The funding options include:

 - Developer Contributions

 - LTP Funding

 - New Growth Point Initiative Funding

 - Leicestershire County Council